keikoproj/active-monitor/README.md

 # step 3: run the controller via docker container
 docker run orkaproj/active-monitor:latest

-# alternate step: if you have the source code cloned locally, it may be easier to run the controller with the Makefile target
-make run
 ```

 ### Alternate Install - using locally cloned code